 As Julie would say, it’s not important that we are perfect at a zero waste life, it’s important that all of us do this imperfectly in some way.
 So whether you adopt one or all ten of the tips that she shares, I hope this galvanizes you into action.

-So check out the video below to learn ten tips to go zero waste in your home.
-Then, if you have any questions for Julie, feel free to drop them in the comments below!
-Also check out Julie’s recipes below this video!
+So check out the video to learn ten tips to go zero waste in your home.
+Also check out Julie’s resources below!